eljc1995/eljc1995/README.md

-- 👋 Hi, I’m @eljc1995
+- 👋 Hi, I’m juan carlos ospina arango
-- 👀 I’m interested in ...
+- 👀 I’m interested in data scients
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  projects related to data scientists or data analytics
-- 📫 How to reach me ...
+- 📫 How to reach me juaktexter@gmail.com

 <!---
 eljc1995/eljc1995 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.